thesadru/genshinstats/README.md

 ```py
 gs.set_cookies({'ltuid': 1, 'ltoken': 'token...'}, {'ltuid': 2, 'ltoken': 'other token...'})
 ```
-> This function works essentially the same like `set_cookie` meaning you can also pass in cookie headers and `http.cookies.BaseCookie` objects.

 ## Why do I keep getting `DataNotPublic` errors even though I'm trying to view my own account stats and didn't set anything to private?
 The `DataNotPublic` is raised when a user has not made their data public, because the account visibility is set to private by default.